-Archiving Artist Papers
+Archiving an Artist’s Papers

 NOTE: This is the second entry on archiving creative materials.
-Please be sure to read the first and third entries in this series
+Please be sure to read the first and third entries in this series.

 Archiving Paperwork and Correspondence

+Determining future homes for papers is one of the steps of collections assessment.
+There are many sorts of destinations for papers and cultural objects: University Libraries, historical societies and museums, and other specialty organizations and institutions.
 This client is very lucky, and we had a clear destination for his archives.
 He’d maintained relationships with the University of Washington, his alma mater.
 The UW wanted his papers for their Special Collections.

 • Letters to and from friends, patrons, collaborators, other artists, writers, and creatives